Ferntree Gully: History

-Ferntree Gully, was home to the Wurundjeri Aboriginal people prior to European settlement.
-The abundance of Tree Ferns stretched from the Township to the National Park and picturesque scenery and lush flora started attracting recreational visitors from the 1870s.
+Prior to colonisation, Ferntree Gully was home to the Wurundjeri Aboriginal people prior to European settlement.
+An abundance of Tree ferns stretched from the Township to the National Park and picturesque scenery and lush flora started attracting recreational visitors from the 1870s.
 In 1882, the gully was set aside for public use.
 Throughout the 1880s the township began to grow, shops were established, as well as hotels, churches, and a primary school.

-With the arrival of the railway line (extended from Ringwood) in 1889, the area became more accessible to visitors.
+The area became more accessible to visitors with the arrival of a railway line extension from Ringwood, completed in 1889.
 Initially the line terminated at Upper Ferntree Gully, with a narrow-gauge line extending to Gembrook in 1900.
-Between 1958 and 1962, the narrow-gauge 2' 6" line was upgraded to broad-gauge 5' 3" and electrified to Belgrave which is where the narrow-gauge line (now better known as Puffing Billy) operates from today.
-Up until the mid-1970s the old Puffing Billy Railway shed was located below Quarry Road just west of Upper Ferntree Gully railway station.
+Between 1958 and 1962, the narrow-gauge 2' 6" line was upgraded to broad gauge 5' 3" and electrified to Belgrave which is where the narrow-gauge line (now better known as Puffing Billy) operates from today.

-The Shire of Fern Tree Gully also was proclaimed in 1889.
-One of the Buildings from the old shire offices, on the corner of Selman Avenue and Burwood Highway, Ferntree Gully, has been preserved under a heritage listing and now houses a community health service (entry via Selman Avenue).
+The Shire of Fern Tree Gully was also proclaimed in 1889.
+The old shire offices, on the corner of Selman Avenue and Burwood Highway, have been preserved under a heritage.
 It was also used as the local library for many years.
-On 4 July 1969, the Shire of Knox was proclaimed a "City" and new offices were built on Burwood Highway Wantirna South where the offices are today.
-The Ferntree Gully cemetery is the resting place of a number of historically significant local people as well as world-renowned artists, authors and poets.
+On 4 July 1969, the Shire of Knox was proclaimed a "City" and new offices were built on Burwood Highway, Wantirna South where the offices are today.

-Ambleside Homestead, in Olivebank Road, Ferntree Gully, was built in the 1890s and is now the base for the Knox Historical Society and a local history museum.
-It holds extensive collections of historic documents and photographs dating back to the 1800s and is also the custodian of all old school photographs from the City and Shires of Knox schools maintaining an accurate collection up to today.
-Old school photos from FTG and Boronia High, Knox Tech and primary schools are on display and available for copy for a fee.
-Period furnishings and artefacts and vintage farm equipment reflect the pioneer life and development of the area.